formal-land/coq-of-ocaml/doc/docs/cookbook.md

 ```

 ## Named signatures
 We translate modules used in functors as records in Coq.
-We require a name for the signatures in order to have a name for the corresonding records.
-Sometime, in OCaml, when a signature is used just once it is inlined and not named.
+We require a name for the signatures to have a name for the corresponding records.
+Sometimes, in OCaml, when a signature is used just once it is inlined and not named.
 Here is an example of code with an anonymous signature for the return signature of the functor `Make_indexed_carbonated_data_storage`:
 ```ocaml
 module Make_indexed_carbonated_data_storage
     (C : Raw_context.T)